Community

 - More Educational Opportunities

-- Chesprocott Health District has a licensed clinic that offers a variety of services that include vaccinations, blood pressure and A1C screening.
+- Chesprocott Health District has a licensed clinic that offers a variety of services that include vaccinations, and blood pressure screenings.
 We belong to the CT Vaccines for Children program where we can offer free or low-cost vaccines to children depending on their insurance status. – PLEASE NOTE – Our clinic is temporarily closed until we move into our new building.

 - Chesprocott Health District provides seasonal flu vaccine clinics throughout our towns each fall.